Glossary of jazz and popular music: D

-A guitar or bass tuned to a lower pitch than the standard tuning, which is (from lowest pitch to highest) EADGBE for guitar and EADG for bass.
+A guitar or bass tuned to a lower pitch than the standard tuning, which is (from lowest pitch to highest) E–A–D–G–B–E for guitar and E–A–DG for bass.
 A common downtuning is "drop D", in which the low E is tuned down to D to give the tonic chord in D (major or minor) a low root note.